 The fee does not include international travel to and from the program.
 Students may wish to have additional property insurance.
 Students will be housed in dormitory style rooms with air conditioning at the Israeli Naval Academy in Akko with two to four students per room.
 Meals will be taken at the Academy dining hall, the dig or throughout Akko depending on the planning.
 Dietary restrictions cannot always be accommodated.

 Any college or university student in good standing is eligible.
 Applicants must submit an official transcript of their undergraduate record at time of application and a doctors note that they are in good health and will be able to tolerate local conditions of heat and excavation work.
-Admissions are on a rolling basis beginning in January 2013.
-Application deadline: April 1, 2013.
+Admissions are on a rolling basis.
+Application deadline: March 15, 2015.

 There is a visa required for travel to and throughout Israel which will be obtained at the airport upon arrival.
 All US and non-US citizens must arrive in Israel with a passport valid for at least six months after the program end date.

-Students interested in pursuing scholarship opportunities can visit http://www.archaeological.org/grants/708 or request more information from the Office of International Programs.
+Students interested in pursuing scholarship opportunities can visit http://www.archaeological.org/grants/708 or request more information from the Office of Study Away.